Equine Management (EQM)

 Experience a hands-on approach to learning about the management of horses and equine industries and businesses.
 Participate in international exchange, field trips, co-op, an internship course working with the U of G teaching herd, and independent research projects.

 What Can You Do with a Degree in EQM?

-Graduating students will be prepared for a broad range of leadership and managerial positions in the industry.
+Graduating students of the Equine Management program will be prepared for a broad range of leadership and managerial positions in the equine industry.
 Students can also take this major as an entry point to the field of veterinary medicine.

 - Breeding and foaling manager